 7075 Aircraft Aluminum

-7075 aerospace aluminum alloy stands out in this context.
-This aluminum alloy, strengthened primarily by zinc (Zn) as the main alloying element, undergoes precipitation hardening treatments such as T6 and T73, enabling it to reach strength levels close to steel (with tensile strength up to 570 MPa) while being approximately 60% lighter in density.
-As a result, it is widely used in critical components such as fighter jet fuselage frames, landing gear supports, and rocket booster casings.
-From F-22 and F-35 fighter jets to SpaceX Falcon 9 rockets and NASA spacecraft, 7075 has become a foundational material in many core aerospace structures today.
+7075 aerospace aluminum excels under such conditions.
+Strengthened mainly by zinc and treated with precipitation hardening (T6, T73), it achieves near-steel strength (up to 570 MPa) while being about 60% lighter.
+This makes it ideal for critical components like fighter jet fuselage frames, landing gear supports, and rocket booster casings.
+From F-22 and F-35 jets to SpaceX Falcon 9 and NASA spacecraft, 7075 is a key material in modern aerospace structures.

-As a specialized aluminum supplier, Chalco is committed to delivering aerospace-grade 7075 products (including plates, bars, tubes, profiles, and forgings) that comply with AMS, ASTM, and MIL standards.
-With authoritative certifications including AS9100, ISO9001, and NADCAP, Chalco ensures consistent material quality that fully meets the strict requirements for high strength, lightweight performance, and fatigue resistance in aerospace applications.
+As a dedicated supplier, Chalco provides aerospace-grade 7075 products—plates, bars, tubes, profiles, and forgings—fully compliant with AMS, ASTM, and MIL standards.
+Backed by AS9100, ISO9001, and NADCAP certifications, Chalco ensures reliable quality that meets the high demands of aerospace strength, weight reduction, and fatigue resistance.

 Why 7075 Has Become a Core Material in the Aerospace Industry?